icaruuuuuu/webhook-cli/README.md

 # Webhook-cli
-A linux cli tool that sends messages through Discord webhooks
+An incredibly simple Linux cli tool to send messages to discord webhooks

 ## Dependencies
 - Make